zonemaster/zonemaster-backend/docs/Installation.md

 ```

 To create the database and the database user (unless you keep an old database)
 run the command.
-Edit the script first if you want a non-default user name or
+Edit command first if you want a non-default database name,
-password.
+user name or password.
 Use the MySQL root password when prompted.

 ```sh
 mysql -u root -p -e "CREATE DATABASE zonemaster;" -e "CREATE USER 'zonemaster'@'localhost' IDENTIFIED BY 'zonemaster';" -e "GRANT ALL ON zonemaster.* TO 'zonemaster'@'localhost';"
 ```

-Update the `/etc/zonemaster/backend_config.ini` file with username and password
+Update the `/etc/zonemaster/backend_config.ini` file with database name, username
-if non-default values are used.
+and password if non-default values are used.

 Now go back to "[Database configuration](#53-database-configuration-freebsd)"
 to create the database tables and then continue with the steps after that.